My work focuses on the systems and conditions that shape wellbeing.

-For years, my working life was shaped by burnout.
+For years, my life was shaped by burnout.

 I was skipping meals, pulling back from exercise, and measuring my day by how close it was to being done.

 But as a public health professional, I began to recognize a more complex reality.
-While some of my personal habits absolutely contributed to my experience, so much of my burnout was shaped by larger structural forces that limited opportunities for sustained well-being.
+While some of my personal habits absolutely contributed to my experience, so much of my burnout was shaped by larger, more structural forces that made sustained well-being difficult.

-This realization pushed me to stop beating myself up when I felt physically, emotionally, or intellectually drained.
-While personal choices do matter, we can’t “self-care” our way out of toxic workplaces or relationships, unsafe environments, or contexts that exclude our voices from the decisions that affect our lives.
-We can only control what we can control.
+While personal choices do matter, we can’t “self-care” our way out of toxic workplaces or relationships, emotionally unsafe spaces, or systems that exclude our voices from the decisions that affect us most.

-This definition has guided my work, and in practice, it anchors what gets examined and what gets addressed — paying attention to who is included in decision-making, whose voices are missing, and how context frames lived experience.
+This definition has guided my work and, in practice, it anchors what gets examined and what gets addressed.
+That means paying attention to who is included in decision-making, whose voices are missing, and how context frames lived experience.

-I hold a Master of Public Health and a Master of Arts in Sociology from Northeastern University, along with a Bachelor’s degree in Communications from Quinnipiac University.
-Over the past decade, I have worked across higher education, community-based organizations, and institutional settings, with experience in corporate social responsibility, domestic violence advocacy and program management, and organizational wellness program development.
-My professional experience spans organizations such as athenahealth, Roxbury Community College, the Center for Community Health Education Research and Service, Inc., Mattapan Community Health Center, and Northeastern University.
+I hold a Master of Public Health (MPH) and a Master of Arts in Sociology from Northeastern University, along with a Bachelor’s degree in Communications from Quinnipiac University.
+Over the past decade, I have worked across nonprofit, public sector, higher education, and corporate settings, with a focus on public health program development, fitness and wellness, human services, and social impact.
+My experience includes roles with organizations such as athenahealth, Roxbury Community College, the Center for Community Health Education Research and Service, Inc., Mattapan Community Health Center, Northeastern University, Commonwealth Sports Club, and Boston University.

-• Advancing social impact initiatives grounded in community input and influence.
+• Advancing community planning and social impact initiatives grounded in resident and stakeholder input

-• Supporting survivor-centered approaches to gender-based violence prevention through program development and assessment.
+• Supporting survivor-centered, gender-based violence prevention efforts through curriculum design and program development

-• Delivering accessible mindfulness and movement programming across Greater Boston.
+• Delivering accessible mindfulness, movement, and workplace wellbeing programming across Greater Boston

 Master of Public Health (MPH)